TRC20org/TRC20/README.md

-# TRC20
+# TRC20 Protocol
-TRC20 base on TRON blockchain writing the string into the memo field of the transaction to achieve this.
+TRC20 Protocol base on TRON blockchain writing the string into the memo field of the transaction to achieve this.

 ## Token Economic
  - Token: TRXI